Sovereign Gold Bond vs Physical Gold: What Should You Invest In?

 Key Takeaways

-Gold will always remain one of the most important commodities in Indian culture, as well as the principal commodity of global trade.
-If you are considering diversifying your investment portfolio, you should definitely invest in gold.
-While deciding between sovereign gold bonds and physical gold, you must consider your financial goals and weigh the pros and cons of each investment type.
+Gold will always remain one of the most important commodities in Indian culture and the principal commodity of global trade.
+If you are considering diversifying your investment portfolio, you should invest in gold.
+While deciding between SGB vs physical gold, you must consider your financial goals and weigh the pros and cons of each investment type.

 FAQs